The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 We created this animated music video with simple stock footage and lyrical kinetic text overlays with the music.

-The official music video for single: BATS features a captivating kinetic typography animation that perfectly complements the energy and message of the song.
+We were tasked with creating the official music video for the single BATS.
+It features a captivating kinetic typography animation that perfectly complements the high energy and message of the song.

-The words move and transform in sync with the beat, adding a dynamic visual element to the music.
+The words move and transform in sync with the beat, adding a dynamic visual element to the music that amplifies it rather than distracts from it.

 Kinetic typography has come a long way since its early days in silent films.